gowthamr56/Google-Mail-Merge-Clone/README.md

 ```bash
 pip install -r requirements.txt
 ```
 3. Make sure you created `.env` file.
-The `.env` file is used to store environmental variables and it should definitely contain two things, one is login email address and password like below,
+The `.env` file is used to store environmental variables and it should definitely contain two things, one is login email address and password (use [App Passwords](https://myaccount.google.com/apppasswords/) instead of using actual password) like below,
 ```bash
 login_email="--YOUR EMAIL ADDRESS--"
 login_passwd="--YOUR EMAIL PASSWORD--"